Vinegar has numerous uses in the garden. From eliminating weeds to repelling pests, there is a role for it in your vegetable garden.

 To keep your freshly cut flowers fresh and perky, vinegar can help them last longer than using just plain water in your vase.

-Combine two tablespoons of vinegar with one tablespoon of sugar and a quart of warm water.
+Combine two tablespoons of vinegar with one tablespoon of sugar and 1 quart of warm water.
 Next, add the solution to a vase and put your flowers in it.

 19. Clean Garden Walkways

-Over time, limestone pavers and brick walkways can show buildup of calcium and mineral deposits.
+Over time, limestone pavers and brick walkways can show a buildup of calcium and mineral deposits.

 However, vinegar can help with that.
-Mix equal parts vinegar and water and apply it to the area.
-This will loosen up these deposits so you can scrub them off after.
+Mix equal parts of vinegar and water, and apply it to the affected area.
+This will loosen the deposits, allowing you to scrub them off afterward.

 20. Clean Hands